ionic-team/ionic-docs/docs/vue/quickstart.md

 ### Prefetching Application JavaScript

 By default, the Vue CLI will automatically generate prefetch hints for the JavaScript in your application.
-Prefetching utiltizes the browser idle time to download documents that the user might visit in the near future.
+Prefetching utilizes the browser idle time to download documents that the user might visit in the near future.
 When the user visits a page that requires the prefetched document, it can be served quickly from the browser's cache.

 Prefetching consumes bandwidth, so if you have a large app, you may want to disable it.
 You can do this by modifying or creating your `vue.config.js` file: